-For any God-fearing person, Ramadan encourages us to engage in these good deeds so much more so than in any other month.
+For any God-fearing person, Ramadan encourages us to engage in these good deeds much more than any other month.
 This encouragement (in the form of being compulsory) is a great blessing for us.
 How many of us would fast in the month of Ramadan if it was not compulsory?
 Maybe 1%?
 How many would give to charity in this month?
-So rather than looking at Ramadan as being a month of difficulty, we should look at what we are achieving from this blessed month.
-We can liken it to the words of the Prophet Muhammad (saw) when he said:
+So, rather than looking at Ramadan as a difficult month, we should look at what we achieve from this blessed month.
+We can liken it to the words of the Prophet Muhammad (SAW) when he said:

 Allah wonders at those people who will enter Paradise in chains.
 (Al-Bukhari)

-Allah (swt) is forcing us to do something that we naturally don’t want to do, and then forgives us our sins and makes us better people.
+Allah (SWT) is forcing us to do something we naturally don’t want to do, forgiving us of our sins and making us better people.
 It’s a one-sided deal in our favour!
-The Hadeeth implies that we don’t want to go to Jannah (Paradise), we would rather stay here in this World.
-But Allah (swt) wants much better for us.
-He (swt) would rather force us to fast and pray and give zakat, just so that He (swt) can take us to His Jannah.
-And Ramadan is that month, the month in which we can engage in worship, so that we can be forgiven – all for that end goal of a place in Jannah, and Allah’s (swt) mercy.
+The Hadeeth implies that we don’t want to go to Jannah (Paradise); we would rather stay here in this World.
+But Allah (SWT) wants much better for us.
+He (SWT) would rather force us to fast and pray and give Zakat so He (SWT) can take us to His Jannah.
+Ramadan is that month in which we can worship so that we can be forgiven – all for that end goal of a place in Jannah and Allah’s (SWT) mercy.

 Ramadan brings people together

 All year round, everyone is busy with life.
 Situations that affect us all can bring us together, whether in difficulty or happiness.
 Ramadan brings us together, especially families.
 We wake up at the same time and eat together.
-We break our fast together and again, eat together.
-We engage in worship together in numbers that don’t exist outside of Ramadan.
+We break our fast together and, again, eat together.
+We worship together in numbers that don’t exist outside of Ramadan.
 We are unified in the same cause and are supportive of each other.
 Following Ramadan, we celebrate Eid together.
-These are times when we are engaging in a common cause and appreciate one another like in no other month of the year.
+These are times when we engage in a common cause and appreciate one another like in no other month of the year.

-So how is this a blessing?
+So, how is Ramadan a month of blessings?
 One of the effects of fasting is that it slows you down, and naturally, the body will reserve energy so that we can sustain ourselves until we can re-energise at Iftar.
-Slowing down allows us to engage with people better, our families become more conscious about each other and share the burden of the fast.
-So not only are we becoming more conscious of Allah (swt), but we are humbling ourselves to also become more conscious of the people around us.
-We begin to appreciate what is around us, what we take for granted outside of Ramadan, and we learn to become more forgiving.
+Slowing down allows us to engage with people better, and our families become more conscious of each other and share the burden of the fast.
+So not only are we becoming more conscious of Allah (SWT), but we are also humbling ourselves to become more conscious of the people around us.
+We begin to appreciate what is around us and what we take for granted outside of Ramadan and learn to become more forgiving.

-So this Ramadan, let’s not think too much about the difficulty of fasting but contemplate and appreciate all of the blessings that it has to offer.
-So many times we focus on the negatives and difficulties, but we never think about how Allah (swt) has blessed this month for us, just so that He (swt) can forgive us.
+So, this Ramadan, let’s not think too much about the difficulty of fasting but contemplate and appreciate all its blessings.
+So many times, we focus on the negatives and problems, but we never think about how Allah (SWT) has blessed this month for us, just so that He (SWT) can forgive us.
 Perhaps by the end of Ramadan, we may celebrate Eid as people many times better than before Ramadan (in shaa Allah!).

 Before you go…

-Here in the West, Allah (swt) has blessed us with the ability to have a nutritious meal, to have a cosy place to stay, water on tap, and many gifts from Allah’s (swt) Treasury.
+Here in the west, Allah (SWT) has blessed us with the ability to have a nutritious meal, a cosy place to stay, water on tap, and many gifts from Allah’s (SWT) Treasury.
 However, many people in poor areas don’t have the basic amenities and struggle throughout the year.
-Consider the difficulties they are facing along with having to fast too.
+Consider the difficulties they are facing along with having to fast, too.
 How difficult it must be for them.
 Why not support them by donating your Zakat in time to aid them?
-Use our Zakat Calculator now to quickly calculate how much you need to donate this year.
+Use our Zakat Calculator to calculate how much you need to donate this year.